donnamcmaster/mcboots-2018/README.md

 ## Synopsis

-McBoots is a WordPress template (parent theme) based on the Bootstrap 3 framework.
-It borrows heavily from Underscores (_s), UnderStrap (_strap), Roots/Sage, and the purely functional code of Cully Larson.
-But you can blame Donna McMaster for anything that doesn't work right.
+McBoots 2018 is a WordPress template (parent theme) based on the Bootstrap 4 framework.

+It is an evolution of the [McBoots theme](https://github.com/donnamcmaster/mcboots).
+The primary change is a switch from Bootstrap 3/LESS to Bootstrap 4/SCSS.
+There are minor changes in many files, but the overall concept and structure remains the same.

+Like the original McBoots, McBoots 2018 borrows heavily from Underscores (_s), UnderStrap (_strap), and Roots/Sage, with props to Cully Larson and Kevin Miller.

 ## Motivation